vedika9009/kochava/README.md

 docker-compose -f docker-compose.yml up -d
 ```

 Open the browser and navigate to http://localhost:9001.
-Initially the count is 0.
+Initially the count is set to 0.
 As you refresh the page the counter increases.
 The counter value is stored in Redis.
 As the webpage is refreshed the counter value is incremented by 1.